Cardinal on a Wire

 And that is how we got to this standstill.
 I, trying to picture a man dressed in red, balancing himself on a wire and my mother, matter-of-factly talking about a bird she saw on a wire overhead.

-My sister had enough of this Abbott and Costello routine.
-She interrupted this hilarity with, “Wait a minute.
+My sister was the one to break up this Abbott and Costello routine.
+She interrupted the hilarity with, “Wait a minute.
 I think you’re talking about two different things here.”
 And, of course, we were.
-I was talking about a priest who had gone up the ranks to that of a cardinal.
+I was talking about a priest who had gone up the ranks, a cardinal.
 My mother was talking about the stunning, crimson-feathered male bird, a cardinal.
 After I recovered from the initial embarrassment and tried to explain my thought process, we had a good laugh!

-It is close to fifty years since this happened, and I don’t even have to close my eyes for the video to play in my mind.
+It is almost fifty years since this happened and I don’t have to close my eyes for the video to play in my mind.
 I could even take you to the exact place where we were.
-It became one of those infamous stories, both then and throughout the years.
-After that, cardinal sightings became “a thing” in our family.
-In the twenty-five years since my mother passed away, they have been little signs from heaven that Mom is still present in my life.
+It became one of those infamous stories, then, and throughout the years.
+After that, cardinal sightings became ‘a thing’ in our family.
+In the twenty-five years since my mother passed away, they have been many signs from heaven that Mom is still present in my life.

-My daughter’s ninth birthday was her first birthday without Grammy, and I physically felt the void.
-Crying out to my mother through a torrent of tears, I wished she could be with us to celebrate Julie’s birthday.
-My words were still in the air as I walked to the glass door and looked into the backyard.
-And there it was, a cardinal in the middle of the lawn, just sitting there!
+My daughter’s ninth birthday was her first without Grammy, and I physically felt the void.
+Crying out to my mother through a torrent of tears, I wished she could be with us to celebrate the day.
+My words were still in the air as I walked to the sliding-glass door and looked into the backyard.
+There it was, a cardinal in the middle of the lawn, just sitting there!
 He wasn’t in the distance, hiding in the trees.
-He stood out, the bright red of his feathers in sharp contrast with the lush green of the lawn.
+He stood out, the bright red of his feathers shimmering against the lush green of the lawn.
 This bird wanted me to see him!

 That is just one instance of a little gift from heaven.
 There are many more!
-And, now that Dad has passed, I see two birds at a time.
+And, now that Dad has passed, I see two cardinals.
 Seriously!
 Driving to my first day at a new job, I was about a mile away from the office when two cardinals dive-bombed my car.
 Again, they wanted to make sure they got noticed, and they were.

-A few days ago, when I was at my sister’s house, I noticed movement outside the window.
-I looked out to see what it was and saw him.
-A cardinal on a wire!
-He was just sitting there, his crimson feathers glowing in the early morning sun.
-But, as I looked at him, I saw a different scene.
+Recently, I was at my sister’s house and noticed movement outside the window.
+I looked out to see what it was and saw him, a cardinal - on a wire!
+He was just sitting there, his deep-red feathers glowing in the early morning sun.
+But, as I looked at him, I saw a different scene…

-A mother and her daughters were walking down a sidewalk by a busy road.
+A mother and her daughters were walking on a sidewalk along a busy road.
 Their conversation was quite animated…

 Previous